pyscaffold/pyscaffold/README.rst

 Keep your project's scaffold up-to-date by applying ``putput --update my_project`` when a new version of PyScaffold was released.
 It may also be used to change the url, license and description setting.
+An update will only overwrite files that are not often altered by users like setup.py, versioneer.py etc. To update all files use ``--update --force``.
+An existing project that was not setup with PyScaffold can be converted with ``putup --force existing_project``.
+The force option is completely save to use since the git repository of the existing project is not touched!